What is two factor authentication?

 - Something you have will be a one-time PIN that we'll send to your registered mobile number.

 When you’re performing certain transactions or changes within internet banking or our mobile app, a one-time PIN will be sent to your registered New Zealand mobile number by SMS.
 For example, we might require this to update your personal details, create a payment to a new recipient, change a future dated payment, or create or amend a payment template.

-- The one-time PIN will display an expiry time and will be rejected if entered after the expiry time.
-If this occurs, you'll be prompted with instructions to get another one sent to your mobile.
+- The one-time PIN will expire after five minutes.
+If you enter an expired PIN you'll be prompted with instructions to get another PIN sent to your mobile.